Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 }
 ```

-In `Azure.Security.KeyVault.Secrets`, if you want to share an `HttpClient` with Azure client libraries and other clients you use or implement in your projects, you can pass it via `SecretClientOptions`:
+In `Azure.Security.KeyVault.Secrets` by default, all client libraries built on `Azure.Core` that communicate over HTTP share a single `HttpClient`.
+If you want to share an your own `HttpClient` instance with Azure client libraries and other clients you use or implement in your projects, you can pass it via `SecretClientOptions`:

 ```C# Snippet:Azure_Security_KeyVault_Secrets_Snippets_MigrationGuide_CreateWithOptions
 using (HttpClient httpClient = new HttpClient())